What should you look out for at the Eurovision 2019 final, when should you go to the toilet, and which country has the best lyrics? Scott Bryan investigates…

 Entry: Ktheju Tokës by Jonida Maliqi

-This is our first song performed in the contest that is not in the English language.
+This is our first song of the contest that is not in the English language.

 It is also the one where you have really no idea what is going on, but you know that it’s probably quite serious because everyone looks very serious here and there’s a lot of fire, so you just quietly sit and nod in agreement.